Quiding/ema_cooldowns/README.md

 **Note:** This addon likely requires your team to be in the same guild and utilize **guild communications** for settings synchronization, however, all timers are tracked via the **combat log** for high-precision updates.

-Is this AI slop? probably, but it seem to work
+Is this AI slop? probably, but it seems to work

 ## Key Features